IBM/cloud-operators/README.md

       namespace: safe
     EOF
     ```

-3. Copy the existing or create your own `secret-ibm-cloud-operator` secrets and `config-ibm-cloud-operator` configmaps from the other Kubernetes namespace into the `safe` namespace. **Important**: You must rename the secrets and configmaps with the following naming convention. **Tip**: You can create these new secrets and configmaps similarly to `make install`, if you are familiar with that process.
+3. Copy the existing or create your own `ibmcloud-operator-secret` secrets and `ibmcloud-operator-defaults` configmaps from the other Kubernetes namespace into the `safe` namespace. **Important**: You must rename the secrets and configmaps with the following naming convention. **Tip**: You can create these new secrets and configmaps similarly to `make install`, if you are familiar with that process.

     ```
-    <namespace>-secret-ibm-cloud-operator
+    <namespace>-ibmcloud-operator-secret
-    <namespace>-config-ibm-cloud-operator
+    <namespace>-ibmcloud-operator-defaults
     ```

     For example, if you have a cluster with three namespaces `default`, `test`, and `prod`:

     ```
-    default-secret-ibm-cloud-operator
+    default-ibmcloud-operator-secret
-    default-config-ibm-cloud-operator
+    default-ibmcloud-operator-defaults
-    test-secret-ibm-cloud-operator
+    test-ibmcloud-operator-secret
-    test-config-ibm-cloud-operator
+    test-ibmcloud-operator-defaults
-    prod-secret-ibm-cloud-operator
+    prod-ibmcloud-operator-secret
-    prod-config-ibm-cloud-operator
+    prod-ibmcloud-operator-defaults
     ```

-4. Delete the `secret-ibm-cloud-operator` secrets and `config-ibm-cloud-operator` configmaps in the other Kubernetes namespaces.
+4. Delete the `ibmcloud-operator-secret` secrets and `ibmcloud-operator-defaults` configmaps in the other Kubernetes namespaces.

 [Back to top](#ibm-cloud-operator)